-For those who are impatient or want a cheaper alternative, there are many options out there, but few are as popular and capable as the Anet A8 3D printer.
-Priced at around $200, this Prusa i3 clone has a bustling online community growing behind it.
+Currently, the benchmark for 3D printer kits is the Prusa i3 MK3.
+For those who want a cheaper alternative, there are many options out there, but none is as popular as the Anet A8.
+Priced under $200, this 3D printer kit has a bustling online community growing behind it.
 The low price, hackability, and compatibility with a plethora of materials has budget makers swooning over this 3D printer.

-Once you get past the construction and calibration process, using the Anet A8 3D printer becomes a total breeze.
+Once you get past the construction and calibration process, using the Anet A8 becomes a total breeze.
 There were a couple of hiccups along the way, but the best part about assembling the 3D printer from scratch is that potential problems are easily solvable.

-Still, getting the Anet A8 3D printer up and running properly didn’t come without certain hurdles.
+Still, getting the Anet A8 up and running properly didn’t come without certain hurdles.
 But the proud feeling that comes with identifying and fixing a problem on your own helps to make up for the few pitfalls.
 Based on our judgment, the Anet A8 is an ideal 3D printer kit for eager and determined beginners, as well as for makers looking to print on a budget.